SarahDade/Form_challenge/README.md

 ## About  the project

-The main purpose was to set up a form that allow potential recruiters to contact me by using PHPMAILER.
+The main purpose was to set up a form that allow potential recruiters to contact me by using PHPMailer

 ![image info](./assets/caption-FORM.png)